laminas/tutorials/doc/book/db-adapter.md

-# Setting up a database adapter
+# Setting up a Database Adapter

 zend-db provides a general purpose database abstraction layer.
 At its heart is the `Adapter`, which abstracts common database operations across the variety of